antiguru/rahmen/README.md

 (in the order given here).

 The main function of the Python code has to be named ``export``.
-It is required to return a callable taking the line string and the separator string and returning list of strings, representing the processed metadata items.
+It is required to return a callable taking the line string and the separator string and returning a list of strings, representing the processed metadata items.

 Other than that, it is possible to flexibly process the incoming string and build the output accordingly.
 We have used a positional approach in our processing, which identifies a certain match in the metadata items list and then manipulates items at a position relative to this match
 (see the ``postprocess.py`` example we have published).

+### Final processing step

+Empty results for metadata tags will be dropped.

+Multiple occurences of the same data will be reduced to one.
+It's possible to change this behaviour using the ``uniquify`` entry in the configuration file.

+After this, the items will be joined using the default or configured separator.

+It's also possible to construct the metadata output line yourself in Python.
+You will have to return it as a list of one item, which will effectively prevent the final processing step.

 ### Resource consumption